LassiKuisma/Geo-Quiz/README.md

 # About this project

-The game can be played at <https://geo-quiz-pv8j.onrender.com><br>
-_(note: the Render instance takes some time to wake up, give it a minute)_

 This is my final project for [Full Stack open](https://fullstackopen.com/en/).
 It is a game where you get to use your geography knowledge to try to guess a country.

 ## How to play